How to find and replace code in HTML templates?

 First, download Brackets.
 Brackets is an open source text editor which I highly recommend for editing your HTML templates.

 - Click on Find > Replace In Files (or right-click a folder and select Replace In… to limit the scope)

 To help you better understand how to find and replace blocks of code in HTML templates, here’s a quick demonstration video using our free HTML template Mediumish.
 We will make a simple menu item replacement.

 This is a beginner’s tutorial.
-You can use much more advanced solutions, such as Jekyll.
+You can use much more advanced solutions, such as Gulp.